Nexxus67/assemblyfilemanager/README.md

 The program provides a user-friendly interface to make it easy for the user to interact with the file system.
 The interface may include features such as a graphical display of the directories and files, drag and drop functionality, and context menus for performing common file management tasks.

-Btw, the IRQ are from Windows, so you'll need to change the syscalls of your main OS.
+Btw, the IRQ are from Windows, so you'll need to change the syscalls of your main OS (0x21 for macOS instead of 0x80).